New theoretical Fe II templates for bright quasars: Results

-Overall, Figure~\ref{fig:common_plot} implies that a single Fe II template is unlikely to fit well the whole spectrum.
-In particular, the mismatch in the values of the ionization flux is by a factor of 100.
+To compare our model-predicted Fe II spectra with the observed spectra of RM 102, we plotted sample spectra from different models and for microturbulence velocities 50 and 100 km/s in Figure \ref{fig:sample_spectra}.
+These spectra include a covering factor of 30\% and are convolved with a Gaussian function having FWHM = 4000 km s$^{-1}$.
+Figure~\ref{fig:sample_spectra} implies that a single Fe II template is unlikely to fit well the whole spectrum.
+In the UV part, the model-predicted spectra provide a somewhat better match to the observed spectra but in the optical region, the model-predicted Fe II emission is much weaker compared to the observed Fe II.
 The metallicity is not affecting the ratios strongly enough.
-We thus set the density at the likely value of $10^{11}$ cm$^{-3}$, and we took two approaches to set the ionizing flux.
-In the first case, we allowed for a discontinuity in the ionizing flux at 4000 \AA, where the Fe II emission is very low, and we used low ionizing flux in UV band ($\log \Phi_{\rm H}\,(\rm cm^{-2} s^{-1}) = 18$) and high ionizing flux ($\log \Phi_{\rm H}\,(\rm cm^{-2} s^{-1}) = 20$) in the optical band.
-Separate fitting of the Fe II and optical is usually done when modelling a specific source.
+We thus set the density at the likely value of $10^{10}$ cm$^{-3}$, and we took a different approach to fit the observed spectra.
+We allowed for a discontinuity in the ionizing flux at 4000 \AA, where the Fe II emission is very low.
+We used a high ionizing flux ($\log \Phi_{\rm H}\,(\rm cm^{-2} s^{-1}) = 20$) in the UV band and a low ionizing flux ($\log \Phi_{\rm H}\,(\rm cm^{-2} s^{-1}) = 19$) in the optical band.
+Separate fitting of the UV and optical Fe II is usually done when modeling a specific source.
+We also chose different covering factors in UV (30\%) and optical (50\%) regions.
+The need for a higher covering factor in the optical part has been suggested in several studies \citep{2009NewAR..53..140G,ferland2009}.
 The result of this approach is shown in Figure~\ref{fig:RM102_templates}.
-In the second approach, we allowed for a linear change of the ionizing flux with the wavelength in the log-log scale.
-This result is shown in the same plot (magenta line).
 None of these attempts are fully satisfactory.
 However, the discontinuous model seems to work much better.
 Still, in both cases, we face a considerable mismatch between the model and the data in the region 3000 - 3500 \AA.
-Semi-empirical models do include considerable emission there (see Figure~\ref{fig:MaryLoli}, dotted line).
-The spike close to $\sim$ 2000 \AA \ is most likely a Fe III emission.
-We did not try a more complex approach in the form of the Locally Optimized Cloud (LOC) model of \citet{baldwin1995} since we do not include Fe III emission which may be important for exact data fitting.
-We address this issue and additional likely effects in the discussion.
+Semi-empirical models do include considerable emission there (see bottom panel of Figure~\ref{fig:bcz}, dotted line).
+The spike close to $\sim$ 2000 \AA \ in the data is most likely a calibration issue.